 Many of the states that have a bond requirement will instead accept another form of security in the amount equal to the bond.
 This may be a cash deposit or irrevocable letter of credit, or other security.

-Premium for a Lottery Retailer Bond is dependent on credit and the required bond amount.
+The premium that you pay for a Lottery Retailer Bond is dependent on credit and the required bond amount.

 SuretyGroup.com is here to help you with your bonding needs.
 Contact our Surety Bond Specialists to get started: